kasahorow/ayikaile/README.md

-# ayikaile
+# Getting started with AYIKAILE: Multilingual at Work Support by kasahorow

-This documentation act as a completion of the original ayikaile API documentation available at https://ayikaile.kasahorow.com/docs.
+This documentation is for developers looking to integrate the AYIKAILE: Multilingual at Work keyword detection API available at https://ayikaile.kasahorow.com/docs.

-It will act as a getting starter for any developer desiring use the API.

 ### Prerequisites

-- Hold an available subscription at https://ayikaile.kasahorow.com.
+- Buy a support package at https://ayikaile.kasahorow.com.

 ### Example scripts